wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

 ### Talk

 Send the alert to Talk.
-To use Talk alerting you must first follow the steps to create a new incoming webhook.
+To use Talk alerting, first follow the steps to create a new incoming webhook.

 1. Go to the URL https:/account.jianliao.com/signin.
-2. Sign in with you account. under the Team tab, click &#34;Integrations&#34;.
+2. Sign in to an account. under the Team tab, click &#34;Integrations&#34;.
 3. Select &#34;Customize service&#34;, click incoming Webhook &#34;Add&#34; button.
 4. After choose the topic to connect with &#34;xxx&#34;, click &#34;Confirm Add&#34; button.
-5. Once the service is created, you&#39;ll see the &#34;Generate Webhook url&#34;.
+5. Once the service is created, the &#34;Generate Webhook url&#34; will be visible.

 Place the &#39;Generate Webhook url&#39; into the &#39;Talk&#39; section of the Kapacitor configuration as the option &#39;url&#39;.